Sammy Watkins (musician)

 Sammy Watkins was the leader of the Sammy Watkins Orchestra, popular during the late 1920s, 1930s and 1940s.
 He continued to lead a band, based primarily in Cleveland, into the 1960s.
 The band's longest engagement was at Hollenden Hotel's Vogue Room in Cleveland, Ohio.
-Musicians included Norbert Kuenzel, drummer Fred Borgerhoff and trumpeters "Scat" Davis and Robert H. Shelley (1912 - January 10, 1954).
+Musicians included Norbert Kuenzel, drummer Fred Borgerhoff and trumpeters "Scat" Davis and Robert H. Shelley.

 During the early 1940s, a young man going by the name of Dino Martini was the band's male vocalist.
 At Watkins's urging, Martini dropped the ‘i’ in his stage name and subsequently became a star in the United States under his new stage name, Dean Martin.

-He sued Dean Martin in July 1950 for unpaid royalties, claiming that he had only been given $1,000 since 1943 when Dean was supposed to give him 10% of his earnings ― which were $335,594 ― as Sammy had become Dean's agent at the time.
-Dean had filed for bankruptcy in January 1949.
+Watkins sued Martin in July 1950 for unpaid royalties, claiming that he had only been given $1,000 since 1943 when Martin was supposed to give him 10% of his earnings ― totalling $335,594 ― as Watkins had been Martin's agent during this period.
+Martin had filed for bankruptcy in January 1949.